iotaledger/goshimmer/docs/timestamps.md

 # Timestamps

 ## Motivation
-In order to enable snapshotting based on time constraints rather than special messages in the Tangle (e.g., milestones), nodes need to share the same perception of time.
+In order to enable snapshotting based on time constraints rather than special messages in the Tangle (e.g. checkpoints), nodes need to share the same perception of time.
 Specifically, they need to have consensus on the *age of messages*.
 Therefore, messages contain a field `timestamp` which represents the creation time of the message and is signed by the issuing node.

 Having consensus on the creation time of messages enables not only partial ordering but also new applications that require certain guarantees regarding time.

 In this document we propose a mechanism achieving consensus on message timestamps by combining a synchronous and an asynchronous approach.
-While online nodes can leverage FPC to vote on timestamps, nodes that join the network at a later time use an approach similar to On Tangle Voting to determine valid timestamps.
+While online nodes can leverage FPC to vote on timestamps, nodes that join the network at a later time use an approach similar to On Tangle Voting to determine the validity of timestamps.

 ## Requirements
 1. Nodes participating in the network need to share the same perception of time.
 2. Consensus on timestamps.

 ## Dependencies
-+ Local markers: they are used to optimize the calculation required to check whether a given message future cone is approved by a given mana threshold.
++ Marker tool: Markers are used to optimize the calculation required to check whether a given message is approved by a given mana threshold.
-+ FPC: it's used to perform voting on timestamps.
++ FPC: used to perform voting on timestamps.

 ## Parameters
 - `D` gratuitous network delay ~5 minutes.
 We assume all messages are delivered within this time.
 - `w` window ~30 minutes.
 Require w>2D
 - `Delta` max difference in consecutive timestamps.
 Require Delta>w+D
-- `tw` transaction timestamp window.
-Max difference between message and transaction timestamp.
+- `tw` max difference between message timestamp and transaction timestamp.

 ## Clock synchronization